actionably/dashbot/README.md

 Dashbot gives you two ways to integrate with slack:
 1. Via botkit middleware to make plugging into your slack bot easy.
-1. Without botkit and integrate in with dashbot directly
+1. Without botkit and integrate with dashbot directly

 ### With Botkit